 And the larger Mess Hall:

-Overall, I think Skipper Canteen is worth a second look if you’re trying to decide where to eat in the Magic Kingdom area.
+Skipper Canteen is worth a second look if you’re trying to decide where to eat in the Magic Kingdom area.
 Cast members make the experience a lot of fun and the restaurant’s atmosphere is engaging.
 It’s also a relaxing experience for the most part – it’s much less of a hubbub than most other Magic Kingdom eateries and tables are far enough apart that it’s typically an intimate experience.
 I’m happy that the kitchen continues to improve on what isn’t working.
-Hopefully your steak will be better than mine.